 Privacy Policy

-This Privacy Policy explains how Pruvi App (“we”, “us”, or “our”) collects, uses, shares, and protects your personal data when you use our music app and website.
+This Privacy Policy explains how Pruvi App (“we”, “us”, or “our”) collects, uses, shares, and protects your personal data when you use our app, telegram bot and website.
 We are committed to complying with applicable data protection laws, including:

 EU General Data Protection Regulation (GDPR)